 …and of her he was as glad as grass is of rain…

-I kept a weather eye open as I worked steadily moving on from room to room inside the house, sweat dripping from me, The crack of a lightning bolt came as a surprise. looked out,
+I kept a weather eye open as I worked steadily moving on from room to room inside the house, sweat dripping from me, The crack of a lightning bolt came as a surprise.
+I looked out,

 The weather had turned, the heavens finally opened with a tropical storm full of thunder, flashes of light, cracking close by and the glorious warm drenching of rain.

-What a relief what it rains!
+What a relief when it rains!